sxenon/StarArchive/README.md

 （11）An image loading and caching library for Android focused on smooth scrolling https://github.com/bumptech/glide

+（12）An Android library for managing images and the memory they use. https://github.com/facebook/fresco

+（13）Android library project for cropping images https://github.com/jdamcd/android-crop

+（14）Android fillable progress view working with SVG paths.
+This is a nice option too if you want to create an interesting branding logo for your app. https://github.com/JorgeCastilloPrz/AndroidFillableLoaders

+（15）android powerful picture picker https://github.com/ValuesFeng/AndroidPicturePicker

 10、权限

 （1）Android runtime permissions powered by RxJava https://github.com/tbruyelle/RxPermissions